DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 - User pool in Cognito is just a directory of users.
 Use Identity Pool for federated authentication strategy.
 - VPCE + S3 policy - a) VPCE policy to only allow operations to perform on the bucket in question. b) S3 Bucket Policy to deny all actions if the source VPCE is not equal to id of VPCE that's created.
 - Role switching - Imagine that you have Amazon EC2 instances that are critical to your organization.
 Instead of directly granting your users permission to terminate the instances, you can create a role with those privileges.
 Then allow administrators to switch to the role when they need to terminate an instance.
+- Use `DNSSEC` to preclude man-in-the-middle attacks.
+See [this](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-configure-dnssec)

 ---